Lancetnik/FastDepends/docs/docs/tutorial/index.md

 ## Nested Dependencies

-Dependecies are also able to contain their own dependencies.
+Dependencies are also able to contain their own dependencies.
 There is nothing unexpected with this case: just declare `Depends` requirement at original dependency function.

 === "Sync"